msinhore/adaptive-climate-blueprint/README.md

 ## ❓ Common Questions

 ### "What exactly does this do that my thermostat doesn't?"
 Your thermostat keeps the same temperature year-round.
-This blueprint changes the target temperature based on outdoor weather using ASHRAE 55 adaptive comfort standards, which is more comfortable and uses 15-30% less energy.
+This blueprint changes the target temperature based on outdoor weather using Adaptive Comfort adaptive comfort standards, which is more comfortable and uses 15-30% less energy.

 ### "Do I need special hardware?"
 No!
 Works with whatever AC/heating you already have in Home Assistant (SmartIR, climate entities, etc.) plus any indoor temperature sensor.
 You can even use weather services instead of outdoor sensors.